ivganev/tutoring/index.md

 Take a look at the more detailed [topic list](./topics.html), learn more [about me](./aboutiordan.html), browse the [reviews](./reviews.html) of my services, and check out my [pricing](./pricing.html).

+## Get in touch

-<p>If you like what you see and think I can assist in supporting you in your learning journey, go ahead and <a href="mailto:iordan.tutoring@gmail.com">email</a> me to book your first lesson!
+<p>If you like what you see and think I can assist and support you in your learning journey, go ahead and <a href="mailto:iordan.tutoring@gmail.com">email</a> me to book your first lesson!

 <!-- For more details, check out the [topics](./topics.html) page. -->